nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2b1.
 PlanPal prompts the user to assign a role to the contact before adding them to the event.
     * 2b2.
 User assigns a role.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 * 2c.
 The event does not exist.
   * 2c1.
 PlanPal displays an error message indicating the event is invalid.

+      Use case ends.

 **UC07: Search for contacts using multiple filters**